BognarB/derby-guide/README.md

 ### node.js, npm, redis, mongodb.

-Derby is built on node.js. npm is the node package manager (but don't tell anyone that is what it [stands for][https://npmjs.org/doc/faq.html#If-npm-is-an-acronym-why-is-it-never-capitalized].
-Derby uses a combination of database awsomeness from redis and mongodb (to create the "livedb" which you will find out more about later on).
+Derby is built on node.js. npm is the node package manager (but don't tell anyone that is what it [stands for](https://npmjs.org/doc/faq.html#If-npm-is-an-acronym-why-is-it-never-capitalized).
+By default Derby uses a combination of database awsomeness from redis and mongodb.

+Install all three with:

 ```bash
 brew install nodejs